YunYouJun/hexo-theme-yun/docs/en/guide/additional-package-support.md

   asset_inject: false
 ```

-Then decide at the head of the article whether to enable `aplayer`:
+Then decide whether to enable `aplayer` at the head of the article:

 ```yaml {3}
 ---